“Do not go where the path may lead, go instead where there is no path and leave a trail.” ―Ralph Waldo Emerson

 5. Underdog mentality

 Whilst an access course sets you up incredibly well for university, there are moments when these alternative routes can be a source of insecurity.
 In the first term especially, I remember having moments where I felt at a disadvantage, and to some extent, like I didn’t belong in the arena quite as much as those who were fresh out of school.
 There are, however, two sides to every coin, and whilst feeling like an underdog had its downside, it also brought with it a source of strength.
 At times feeling like an underdog gave me added fight and resilience.
 I had come to university with a clear agenda ―To make the most out of the experience and of myself.
-I wanted to prove to myself that I “could do better if I applied myself” (to quote my old report cards!).
+I wanted to prove to myself that I “could do better if I applied myself” (to quote my old school reports!).

 The fact of being an underdog changes people in ways that we often fail to appreciate.
 It opens doors and creates opportunities and enlightens and permits things that might otherwise have seemed unthinkable. ―Malcolm Gladwell